 - Create or claim your business listings on local directories, social media, and business review sites.

 - Conduct an audit of all the websites, platforms, and pages where your company is listed, and make sure you always publish the correct information.
+Consider investing in local listing management software to drive efficiency.

 - Develop a strategy for building citations — mentions of your business name on the web, along with other key information, with or without a link back to your website — and ensure clear and consistent NAP signals (Name, Address, Phone number) across all your digital properties where you plant your business flags.